Community Consultants Program

 What is "The Connection"?

 In 2005, The Connection was launched in response to both student requests for more short-term service opportunities in Baltimore, and community requests for collaborative project support.
 The program connects students to the community, learning with experience, and JHU to Baltimore.
 The Connection is an internationally recognized program, having won the Program of the Year in April 2008 from ACPA College Student Educator International, Commission for Student Involvement.
 Additionally, in 2009, The Connection won the "Best In Class" award for humanitarianism and community service through the Jenzabar Foundation.

 Who can be a consultant in "The Connection"?

 Any interested student within the Johns Hopkins health professional schools can participate.
 We provide services to SOURCE partnering CBOs in Baltimore that need assistance with short-term projects (6-8 weeks long).
 Graduate students in the Schools of Public Health, Nursing, and Medicine may have the most interest in participating in The Connection.
-Faculty and staff may support or join teams on a case-by-case basis.
+Faculty and staff may support or join teams on a case-by-case basis, and alumni can also get involved either as a team member or as a subject matter expert (please see "How to Get Involved" below).

 How can I learn more about the Connection?